Haspamelodica/Charon/README.md

 [student side](https://github.com/Haspamelodica/Charon-CI/blob/main/student/pom.xml#L41).

-If both the student side and exercise freeze without doing anything, make sure the pipes are specified in the same order in both the student and exercise side, like in Charon-CI, and make sure no other instances using these pipes are running,
+If both the student side and exercise freeze without doing anything, make sure the pipes are specified in the same order for both the student and exercise side, like in Charon-CI, and make sure no other instances using these pipes are running.

 #### The exercise side sometimes crashes with `Connection refused: connect` when invoking the tests via the launch group.